DammyJoshvtr/DammyJoshvtr/README.md

 # Hi There 👋

 ## About Me🫠🦾
 - 👋 Hi, I’m @DammyJoshvtr, Damilola Joshua.
-I am Software developer; HTML5, CSS, JS, React, Python, Java and C is what I do.
+I am Software developer, skilled in HTML5, CSS, JS, React, Python, Java and C.
 - I Enjoy Learning how to code and learning from others as well😊

 - ## Interests🤌
-- 👀 I’m interested in Web Development(Full Stack), Mobile App Development, Machine Learning 🥲.
+- 👀 I’m interested in Web Application Development, Mobile Application Development, Machine Learning 🥲.
 - It is quite a lot, but it sounds like a lot of fun and it's fascinating how quickly technology keeps advancing 😌

 - ## As of Now😌
 - 🌱 I’m currently learning React and React-Native, trying to solidify my foundation 🥲
-- 💞️ I’m not looking to collaborate on any projects for now👀

 - ## Contact Me🌍
 - 📫 How to reach me?
 You can reach me via my Email damilolajoshua2021@gmail.com